StevensND/ue4-emuswitch-60fps/Romancing SaGa 2 - Revenge of the Seven/readme.md

 - **Uncap FPS**
 - **Resolution Mods**: 1920x1080, 2560x1440, 2880x1620, 3200x1080.
 Thanks [Fl4sh](https://github.com/Fl4sh9174/Switch-Ultrawide-Mods) for the help.

+> [!NOTE]
+I didn't make a 3840x2160 (4K) mod due to the game textures become blurry and weird (like if you were playing on N64)

 ## Versions supported

 - **1.0.1 ONLY | BuildID: 791D79EBD7A0115E**